Hardware

 To filter my WordPress.com blog entries on this subject click here.

-The one pictured on the right is one of two working modes, which resembles Russell’s mini supercomputer: it uses a single timer and its flashing “virtual LEDs” drift apart, despite of the fact they start from the same state, which is the characteristic of the original prop.
+The one pictured on the right is one of two working modes, which resembles Russell’s mini supercomputer: it uses a single timer and its flashing “virtual LEDs” drift apart, despite of the fact they start from the same state.
+The latter is the characteristic of the original prop.

 Here’s a video covering all working modes and variants: